-Manitoba Metis Federation threatens legal action over Premier’s rejection of Hydro deal
+Manitoba Métis Federation threatens legal action over Premier’s rejection of Hydro deal

-The Manitoba Metis Federation believes it has a binding $67-million agreement with Manitoba Hydro, and will go to court to enforce it over Premier Brian Pallister's rejection of the deal, the federation's lawyer said on Friday.
+The Manitoba Métis Federation believes it has a binding $67-million agreement with Manitoba Hydro, and will go to court to enforce it over Premier Brian Pallister's rejection of the deal, the federation's lawyer said on Friday.

 The federation sent a letter this week demanding the Pallister government and Hydro's new board meet with its executive under the dispute-settlement provisions of the controversial accord, lawyer Jason Madden said.